bxparks/rpn83p/docs/USER_GUIDE.md

 good working condition becomes more rare with each passing year, and now sells for $200-$400 on eBay.
 The HP-35s model is even worse, going for $300-$600.

-There is a small company named SwissMicros which designs and sells a handful of RPN calculators based on some classic HP calculators (e.g. HP-41C, HP-12C, HP-15C, HP-42S, HP-32Sii).
+The SwissMicros company designs and sells a handful of RPN calculators based on a number of classic HP calculators (e.g. HP-12C, HP-15C, HP-41C, HP-42S, HP-32SII).
 They range from $150-$300 in price.
+The reviews of the SwissMicros calculators are generally excellent and these are probably the best RPN calculators that you can buy right now, if money is no object.

-There are no affordable, entry-level, scientific RPN calculators made in the world today.
+At the other end of the spectrum, there are no affordable, entry-level, scientific RPN calculators made in the world today.
 This means that students on limited budget are unlikely to be exposed to an RPN calculator.
-Without an influx of new RPN calculator users, RPN calculators will slowly disappear as the previous generation of RPN users slowly drift into old age.
+Without an influx of new RPN users, RPN calculators will slowly disappear as the previous generation of RPN users slowly drift into old age.

 RPN83P hopes to be the easiest and cheapest gateway into the world of RPN calculators for the next generation of users.